Store Locator

 Sapporo in Winter: Things to Do Before, During, and After the Festival

 Sapporo in the winter is nothing short of magical.
-For one week every year, the world-famous Sapporo Snow Festival transforms the city into a winter wonderland complete with intricate ice sculptures, illuminated displays, and unbeatable energy.
+For one week every year, the world-famous Sapporo Snow Festival turns the city into a snowy dreamland with beautiful ice sculptures, bright lights, and lots of excitement.

-But beyond the Snow Festival, there’s so much more to discover in Hokkaido’s capital.
-Carve down mountains worthy of the Winter Olympics, warm up with a steaming bowl of miso ramen, or get lost in an entertainment district that rivals Tokyo.
-Getting to Sapporo is easy too – just fly into Sapporo’s New Chitose Airport and take a 40-minute train ride to JR Sapporo Station to be in the heart of it all.
+But there’s more to Sapporo than just the Snow Festival.
+You can ski down mountains fit for the Winter Olympics, enjoy a hot bowl of miso ramen, or explore a fun nightlife area that is almost like Tokyo.
+Getting there is simple too.
+Just fly into New Chitose Airport and take a 40-minute train ride to JR Sapporo Station to be right in the middle of the action.

 1. Discover Sapporo’s Local Attractions